Geraint Davies (Labour politician): MP for Swansea West

-60 years after the Clean Air Act, Davies introduced the Clean Air Bill to curb emissions and develop sustainable transport systems by road, rail air and sea.
+Sixty years after the Clean Air Act, Davies introduced the Clean Air Bill in September 2016 to curb emissions and develop sustainable transport systems by road, rail air and sea.
 This included air quality targets, vehicle testing reflecting on-road conditions, air pollution measurement and warnings, powers to restrict and ban diesel vehicles in urban centres, a national infrastructure of electric and hydrogen filling points and a fiscal strategy to incentivise consumers and producers towards cleaner vehicles.
+The latest version of Davies' Clean Air Bill was published in October 2023.